 Notes on ingredients for these gluten-free oatmeal cranberry chocolate cookies:

-- Certified gluten-free oats – Be sure to use oats that are certified gluten-free.
-I recommend avoiding any that aren’t certified, even if they are labeled gluten-free.
-My go to is GF Harvest old fashioned rolled oats or GF Harvest organic old fashioned rolled oats.
+• Certified gluten-free oats – Be sure to use oats that are certified gluten-free.
+I recommend avoiding any that aren’t certified, even if they are labeled gluten-free, and also seeking oats grown under purity protocol.
+My favorite purity protocol, certified gluten-free oats are Bakery on Main rolled oats or Bakery on Main quick oats.
+Either will work well in this recipe.

-- White Chocolate: You can use chips or chunks here.
-I used Guittard vanilla milk baking chips.
-They’re available on Amazon here.
-I buy them instead at my local Winco stores, at World Market, and sometimes see them at other local stores.
+• White Chocolate: You can use chips or chunks here.
+I used Guittard white baking chips.
+I also buy them at my local Winco stores, at World Market, and sometimes see them at other local stores.
 The Guittard chips are made in a gluten-free, peanut-free facility.
 I also sometimes buy Baker’s white chocolate bars and just chop into chunks.
 I find these at every local store in my area.

 Please note that this makes a large batch of gluten-free oatmeal cookies: about 4 dozen good sized cookies.
 I do not recommend doubling these as it will be difficult to mix.